veerammaai/90-days-data-analyst-journey/README.md

 Welcome to my public learning journey!

-I recently started my journey toward becoming a **Data Analyst**.
-Over the next **90 days**, I will learn, practice, and build real-world data analytics projects while documenting my progress here on GitHub.
+I'm currently on a 90-day journey to become a **job-ready Data Analyst** by learning industry-relevant tools, solving real-world business problems, and building a strong portfolio of projects.

+Every day, I practice new concepts, work on hands-on exercises, and document my progress here on GitHub.

 ---

 # 🎯 Goal

-My goal is to become a job-ready **Data Analyst** by developing practical skills in:
+My goal is to build practical data analytics skills in:

 - Microsoft Excel
 - SQL